thib-mary/teleport/rfd/0153-resource-guidelines.md

 #### Delete

-The `Delete` RPC takes the parameters required to match a resource (usually the resource name should suffice), and removes the specified resource from the backend and returns a `google.protobuf.Empty`.
+The `Delete` RPC takes the parameters required to match a resource and performs a hard delete of the specified resource from the backend and returns a `google.protobuf.Empty`.

 The request MUST fail and return a `trace.NotFound` error if there is no matching resource in the backend.